Zakhar-KM/Yacht-Jet/README.md

 # YachtJet – Luxury Yacht Rentals

-**YachtJet** – це преміальний сервіс оренди яхт, що пропонує користувачам унікальний досвід подорожей на розкішних суднах. Проєкт розроблено в рамах командної роботи студентів курсу Fullstack Developer від [GoIT](https://goit.global/ua/courses/fullstack/).
+**YachtJet** is a premium yacht rental service that offers users a unique experience of traveling on luxurious vessels.
+The project was developed as part of a team collaboration by students of the Fullstack Developer course at [GoIT](https://goit.global/ua/courses/fullstack/).

-## 🌊 Огляд проєкту
+## 🌊 Project Overview

-Сайт **YachtJet** надає клієнтам можливість переглядати флот яхт, дізнаватися про їхні характеристики та бронювати судна онлайн. Основний акцент зроблено на елегантний дизайн, зручний інтерфейс та адаптивну верстку для всіх пристроїв.
+The **YachtJet** website allows clients to browse the yacht fleet, learn about their specifications, and book vessels online.
+The main focus is on elegant design, a user-friendly interface, and responsive layout for all devices.

-## 🚀 Функціональність
+## 🚀 Features

-✔ **Головний екран** – вітальний блок із заголовком та кнопкою "Yacht rental"
+✔ **Home Screen** – a welcome section with a headline and a "Yacht rental" button
-✔ **Огляд яхт** – інформація про кожну яхту (модель, довжина, рік випуску, ціна, кількість гостей)
+✔ **Yacht Overview** – information about each yacht (model, length, year of manufacture, price, number of guests)
-✔ **Розваги** – список активностей під час оренди (водні види спорту, риболовля, екскурсії)
+✔ **Entertainment** – a list of activities available during the rental (water sports, fishing, excursions)
-✔ **Форма бронювання** – швидка заявка на оренду
+✔ **Booking Form** – a quick rental request
-✔ **Відгуки клієнтів** – реальні історії користувачів
+✔ **Customer Reviews** – real user stories
-✔ **Адаптивність** – сайт оптимізовано для **мобільних, планшетів та десктопів**
+✔ **Responsiveness** – the website is optimized for **mobile, tablet, and desktop devices**

-## 🛠 Використані технології
+## 🛠 Technologies Used

 - **Frontend**:
   - HTML5